Doctave/dossier/README.md

 This is probably correct in the literal case.
 Depending on the language, there may well be things Dossier will not be able to infer since it all it has is the tree-sitter AST and no access to the language runtime.
 A good example of this would be type inference, or resolving types that are computed from dynamic expressions.

 But you do not need to support 100% of a language to be a useful tool for e.g. creating documentation for a public API of a library.
-Our task is made simpler by the fact that Dossier only cares about declarations and signatures, which is a much small subset of a full language.
+Our task is made simpler by the fact that Dossier only cares about declarations and signatures, which is a much smaller subset of a full language.

 Time will tell if these assumptions are correct.